Q: What should I send with my camper each day?

 Q: How old do my kids have to be to attend camp?

-A: We offer full-day Camp Kroc for children aged 5–12 and half-day Camp Kroc Junior for ages 4 and young 5’s.
-Our Teen Leader/Junior Counselor program is for teens aged 13–17.
+A: We offer full-day Camp Kroc for children aged 5–12 (children must be 5 years old by their first day of camp).
+Our Teen Leader/Junior Counselor program is for ages 13–17.

 Q: Is financial aid available for summer camp?